Mohamed-Elsayd/Mohamed-Elsayd/README.md

                           Gmail: i.hrm.ms@gmail.com;
            	            LinkedIn: https://www.linkedin.com/in/netmohamedelsayedgabr/;
            	            WhatsApp: 01000669139;}

-                                               - 👋 Hi, I’m @Mohamed-Elsayd
+                                      - 👋 Hi, I’m @Mohamed-Elsayd.
+Thanks for your time.

 <!---
 Mohamed-Elsayd/Mohamed-Elsayd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.